 Among all the others mentioned in this list, Linux Mint would be my personal recommendation.
 Linux Mint is reliable, performs great, and offers several desktop environment editions as well (including the MATE desktop).

-If you’re curious, you can also take a detailed look at how it looks and works for one of its recent releases Linux 19.3 ‘Tricia’.
+If you’re curious, you can also take a detailed look at how it looks and works for one of its recent releases Linux Mint 20.

 5. Ubuntu MATE

-Ubuntu MATE is yet another easy-to-use Linux distribution that provides a snappy experience across a range of hardware configuration.
+Ubuntu MATE is yet another Windows alternative Linux distribution that provides a snappy experience across a range of hardware configuration.

 This may not directly resemble the UI of Windows in general – however, you will find it quite easy to get comfortable with.
-Interesting, Ubuntu MATE works well with NVIDIA’s Jetson Nano as well, which happens to be one of the raspberry pi alternatives.
+It is also interesting to note that Ubuntu MATE works well with NVIDIA’s Jetson Nano as well, which happens to be one of the raspberry pi alternatives.

 Potentially, you can install any beginner-friendly Linux distribution, however, I do not want you to confuse yourself with a whole lot of choices available.